thanthese/calendar/readme.md

 Any lines above the magical line `# tickler` will pass through unchanged.
 I like to put todo items at the top of my calendar.

 The utility reads the format of current stream and toggles to the other one.
-To force `regular` or `irregular` mode, use the `-regular` or `-irregular` flags.
-Use `-same` to write out with the same format as the input.
+To force `regular` or `irregular` mode, use the `--regular` or `--irregular` flags.
+Use `--same` to write out with the same format as the input.

 # Installation